Soviet–Afghan War: 1960s–1970s: Proxy war

 In 1954, the United States began selling arms to its ally Pakistan, while refusing an Afghan request to buy arms, out of fear that the Afghans would use the weapons against Pakistan.
 As a consequence, Afghanistan, though officially neutral in the Cold War, drew closer to India and the Soviet Union, which were willing to sell them weapons.

 As a result of continued resentment against Daoud's autocratic rule, close ties with the Soviet Union and economic downturn, Daoud Khan was forced to resign by the King of Afghanistan, Mohammed Zahir Shah.
-Following his resignation the crisis between Pakistan and Afghanistan was resolved and Pakistan.
+Following his resignation the crisis between Pakistan and Afghanistan was resolved and Pakistan re-opened trade routes.
 The King installed a new prime minister and started creating a balance in Afghanistan's relation with the West and the Soviet Union, which angered the Soviet Union.

 1973 coup d'état

 In 1973, Daoud Khan, supported by Soviet-trained Afghan Army officers and a large base of the Afghan Commando Forces, seized power from the King in a bloodless coup, and established the first Afghan republic.
 Following his return to power, Daoud revived his Pashtunistan policy and for the first time started proxy warring against Pakistan.
 The Pakistani government of prime minister Zulfikar Ali Bhutto was alarmed by this.
 The Soviet Union supported Daoud Khan's militancy against Pakistan as they wanted to weaken Pakistan, which was an ally of both the United States and China.
 The Soviet Union believed that the hostile behaviour of Afghanistan against Pakistan and Iran could alienate Afghanistan from the west, and Afghanistan would be forced into a closer relationship with the Soviet Union.

 In response to Afghanistan's proxy war, Pakistan started supporting Afghans who were critical of Daoud Khan.
 Pakistan's goal was to overthrow Daoud's regime and establish an Islamist theocracy in its place.

 President Daoud Khan began to realize that a friendly Pakistan was in his best interests.
 He agreed to stop supporting anti-Pakistan militants and to expel any remaining militants in Afghanistan.
 Daoud also started reducing his dependence on the Soviet Union.
 As a consequence Afghanistan's relations with the Soviet Union deteriorated.